levyadams/gulp-browserify-browser-sync/README.md

 Simple, just copy how the ```browserify-main``` task runs, and make sure to add it to each run sequence the other task is involved in.
 A good idea if you have a lot of these would be to make a run task with an array of these tasks, so only that task would need to be called by the helper tasks that need it, like ```watch``` and ```build```.

+# What are those strange marks in all of the files?

+Those are called comments, and they are there to help you understand how the code works.
+It is an ancient practice not recognized by 99% of javascript developers.